laristra/flecsi/flecsi-tutorial/10-global-objects/GLOBAL-OBJECTS.md

 processes have been mapped to node resources.
 Using this reasoning, FleCSI can support a global object interface that allows users to register dynamically polymorphic types with the runtime.
-These can then be set during an appropriate phase of execution, and are available during task execution.
+These can then be initialized during an appropriate phase of execution, and are available during task execution.
 The types themselves may have any legal C++ interface, and they are not restricted by the general data model rules of FleCSI.
 The FleCSI global object interface has three methods:
-*flecsi_register_global_object*, *flecsi_set_global_object*, and
+*flecsi_register_global_object*, *flecsi_initialize_global_object*, and
 *flecsi_get_global_object*.

 The registration interface takes the following arguments: